 As you move on to the one of the three or four big chunks of wood that you have split from the big round, remember some of the things we’ve already discussed:

-6) Remember that there are very few pieces of wood, no matter the species of tree it came from, that cannot be chopped using the right tools and techniques – the questions you should ask yourself are: What do I want this wood for?
+- Remember that there are very few pieces of wood, no matter what species, that cannot be chopped using the right tools and techniques.
+The questions you should ask yourself are: What do I want this wood for?
 How valuable is this wood for my purpose?
 Does the value of the wood match up with the amount of time it will take to chop it into firewood?
 If you answered yes to the third question, then don’t give up.

 Take this poll if you please!